-- ▶ The premium payable, the length of the extension and any changes to the covenants/terms are all negotiated freely. - ▶ The process can be quicker as there are no restrictions over timing - an extension can be arranged can happen immediately if both parties are willing; saving time and costs. - The leaseholder has the alternative to 'top -up' the lease to any term desired for a smaller premium rather than buying the freehold, if they simply want to make the property attractive to potential buyers. - ▶ The leaseholder doesn't have to buy any intermediate landlords' interest.
+- ☑ The premium payable, the length of the extension and any changes to the covenants/terms are all negotiated freely. - ▼ The process can be quicker as there are no restrictions over timing an extension can be arranged immediately if both parties are willing. - ✓ The leaseholder has the alternative to 'top -up' the lease to any term desired for a smaller premium rather than buying the freehold, if they simply want to make the property attractive to potential buyers. - The leaseholder doesn't have to buy any intermediate landlords' interest.